-Management Function Mandatory = M Implemented = I Implemented User Only Admin Admin Only configure password policy: a. minimum password length b. minimum password complexity c. maximum password lifetime The administrator can configure the required password characteristics (minimum length, complexity, and lifetime) using the MDM APIs. М М М There are distinct settings for the passwords used to unlock the personal and work profiles.
-Length: an integer value of characters (0 = no minimum) Complexity: Unspecified, Something, Numeric, Alphabetic, Alphanumeric, Complex.
-Lifetime: an integer value of days (0 = no maximum)
+Management Function Mandatory = M Implemented = I Implemented User Only Admin Admin Only configure password policy: a. minimum password length b. minimum password complexity c. maximum password lifetime The administrator can configure the required password characteristics (min complexity, and lifetime) using the MDM APIs.
+There are distinct settings for the passwords used to unlock the personal a profiles.
+Length: an integer value of characters (0 = no minimum) Complexity: Unspecified, Something, Numeric, Alphabetic, Alphanumeric, Clifetime: an integer value of days (0 = no maximum) nd work М М Μ configure session locking policy: a. screen-lock enabled/disabled b. screen lock timeout c. number of authentication failures The administrator can configure the session locking policy using the MDM distinct settings for personal and work profile inactivity.
+The user can also adjust each of the session locking policies for the personal profile; however, if set by the administrator, the user can only set a more of (e.g., setting the device to allow fewer authentication failures than configured administrator).
+Screen lock timeout: an integer number of minutes before the TOE locks (Continuous) Authentication failures: an integer number (0 = no limit) al and work restrictive policy ired by the М M М